 It May Take Time to Process Your Accident Report

-Information Your Lawyer Might Collect from Your Crash Report
+Information Your Lawyer Might Collect From Your Crash Report

 Information your lawyer might glean from the crash report includes: